 For example, moisture can cause metal oxidation in hard drives and solid-state drives.
 High storage temperatures are particularly problematic for SSDs, as data degradation in flash memory occurs at a faster rate.

-For everyday laptop or PC users, you don’t have to worry about the lifespan of your drive, whether it’s a hard drive or an SSD.
+Everyday laptop or PC users, don’t have to worry about the lifespan of their drive, whether it’s a hard drive or an SSD.
 As you carry your mobile device the most, you need to be especially careful not to drop it.
 If you want to store data in the long term, it is better to choose HDD instead of SSD.

 SSD vs HDD Pros and Cons